ThinkDataEd/student/docs/unit2/lesson1.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    Understand that the 'typical' value is a value that can represent the entire group, even though we know that not all members of the group share the same value.
+    The 'typical' value is a value that can represent the entire group, even though not all members of the group share the same value.

 ###**Lesson:**
 1. Consider the following questions: